isaac-mason/recast-navigation-js/README.md

 Functionality is spread across packages in the `@recast-navigation/*` organization, with the `recast-navigation` acting as an umbrella package.

 You can choose between picking the scoped packages you need, or using the umbrella `recast-navigation` package, which provides additional entrypoints for specific frameworks and libraries.

-Note that all packages ship as ESM, there is no support for CommonJS/UMD right now.

 ### [**`recast-navigation`**](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation)